Tyrosine supplement by Ray Sahelian, M.D. Benefit of L Tyrosine - L Tyrosine side effects

 500mg) for treatment of mild depression and insomnia.
 I was wondering whether

-may be for some, while others may get serious side effects.
+may be ok for some while others may get serious side effects.
 Much depends on

 dosage, individual tolerance, food intake, other medicines that you take, age, smoking,